Four Fun (and One Less Fun) Experiences in Georgia

 Let’s face it, no matter how much time you spend planning a trip, certain situations are uncontrollable.
 Like having your rented vehicle break down in a remote mountain village.

 Following a cooling system failure and several phone calls to the rental agency, we managed to get the only mechanic in the village to repair it for us (hurray).
 Early next morning after enthusiastically loading up the car in preparation for our drive to the next destination, it just would not start!… The starter motor had subsequently broken down and replacement parts were (presumably) only available from the nearest town which was four hours away.
 Also it was Sunday.
 Our only option at that point was to continue our trip using public transport and inform the rental agency (which so far had been totally unhelpful) that we needed the vehicle fixed or replaced within the next couple of days, and delivered to a particular location of our choice.
 Although it was indeed fixed within two days, we wasted a lot of time waiting when we could have been travelling around, hence having to alter our original plan.
-This was definitely not amongst the most fun things to do in Georgia, Europe!
+This was definitely NOT one of the fun things to do in Georgia, Europe!

 A special mention goes to the owners at Guesthouse Svan-Ski in Mestia who were fantastic!
 They did their best to assist us in any way possible, even offering to keep the broken car parked within their premises until the agency could collect it.
 They also kept the friendliest pit-bull terrier ever, called Goofy, who just loved to play “catch” with Nikki when allowed out!
 He did look menacing at first, but Nikki claims he encountered hedgehogs which were more aggressive!